What is incontinence?

 How is incontinence treated during pregnancy?

-Before beginning to exercise these muscles, it is important to make sure you are using the pelvic floor muscles correctly.
+Before beginning to exercise these muscles, it’s important to make sure you are using your pelvic floor muscles correctly.
 Speak to a continence professional or a physiotherapist for guidance.

-The Continence Foundation of Australia have produced this video on how to do pelvic floor exercises:
+The Continence Foundation of Australia have produced this video on how to do pelvic floor exercises.

 Could incontinence be a sign of something more serious?

 Incontinence can be a sign of a prolapse — where your internal organs are no longer supported by the pelvic floor.